 • Engage in any form of reprisal or otherwise discriminate against any person for opposing practices forbidden under the Act, or for filing a complaint, testifying, or assisting in any proceeding under the Act.

 Unpaid interns.
-Effective October 1, 2015, all employers, regardless of size, are prohibited from discriminating against unpaid interns on the basis of national origin or ancestry.
+All employers, regardless of size, are prohibited from discriminating against unpaid interns on the basis of national origin or ancestry.